Apply for a Surveyors & Loss Adjusters Business License in Dubai

 Activity Code 6621.96 sits within the Financial category, reflecting the regulatory significance of this profession and its close relationship with the broader insurance and risk management ecosystem in the UAE.

-What the Surveyors and Loss Adjusters Licence Covers
+What the Surveyors and Loss Adjusters License Covers

-The licence is issued as a Business Licence under the Financial category at Dubai South Business Hub Free Zone.
-Licence holders may serve clients both within the free zone and internationally, making it a suitable vehicle for firms targeting the wider GCC region, Africa, and South Asia from a single UAE base.
+The license is issued as a Business License under the Financial category at Dubai South Business Hub Free Zone.
+License holders may serve clients both within the free zone and internationally, making it a suitable vehicle for firms targeting the wider GCC region, Africa, and South Asia from a single UAE base.

 Ideal Applicant Profiles

-This licence is well suited to a range of professionals and organisations, including:
+This license is well suited to a range of professionals and organisations, including:

 Experienced insurance professionals seeking to establish an independent loss adjusting practice in the UAE